Pakistan Media Awards

-The Pakistan Media Awards, commonly known as The PMA, are a set of awards given annually for radio, TV, film and theatre achievements.
+The Pakistan Media Awards, commonly known as The PMA, These are a set of awards given annually for radio, TV, film, and theatre achievements.
 The award is a statuette representing a knight with a star on the chest.
-Its official named is a Pakistan Media Award of Merit.
+Its official name is the Pakistan Media Award of Merit.

-The awards were first given in 2010.
-PMA focuses on media achievements including all the occupations comes under media.
-In television category awards are awarded in talk shows, news channels, reality programs, dramas, sitcoms, daily soaps, and the fashion industry, while awards also acknowledged the efforts of artist in films, radio and specially PMA endeavor to revive theatre industry through this platform.
+The awards were founded in 2010 and first given in 2010.
+PMA focuses on media achievements including all the occupations that come under media.
+In the television category, awards are awarded in talk shows, news channels, reality programs, dramas, sitcoms, daily soaps, and the fashion industry.
+Awards also acknowledge the efforts of artists in films, radio, and especially the theatre industry, which the PMA endeavor to revive through this platform.

 The 3rd Pakistan Media Awards were held on 30 November 2012 at Expo Centre in Karachi, Sindh.
-Previously the 4th Pakistan Media Awards were scheduled on 28 December 2013 but due to overwhelming amounts of online votings and on persistent requests of voters, the ceremony was rescheduled for 11 January 2014 at Expo Center, Karachi.
+Previously the 4th Pakistan Media Awards were scheduled on 28 December 2013, but due to overwhelming amounts of online votings and persistent requests of voters, the ceremony was rescheduled for 11 January 2014 at the Expo Center, Karachi.

 History

-The first formal ceremony was held on 7th April 2010 at Karachi Carlton Hotel.
+The first formal ceremony was held on 7th April 2010 at Karachi.
 Awards were presented in four categories: TV, Film, Radio and Theatre.
-Organizer and C.E.O of PMA Arshad Siddiqui said that the purpose behind the event was to re-live the Pakistani film industry.
+According to the organiser and CEO Arshad Siddiqui, the purpose behind the event was to re-live the Pakistani film industry.
 He said though he and other private sector were trying to play their level best the cold behavior of government was quite illogical.